Turkish

 Beginner

-Turkish is a highly structured ad predictable language, so having strong grammar basis is fundamental.
+Turkish is a highly structured and predictable language, so having a strong grammar basis is fundamental.

 The routine is simple: